 Perks for all members include access to Insider Prices, Orbucks earning, and a low price guarantee.
 At the Gold level, you get access to a priority customer service line and perks at certain hotels, such as free in-room premium Wi-Fi or breakfast.

-Orbitz offers its own credit card, which earns rewards in the form of Orbucks.
+Orbitz offers a branded credit card that earns rewards in the form of Orbucks.

-The Orbitz Rewards Visa Card earns 8%-10% back on hotels booked through Orbitz, 6% on flights, 7% at certain restaurants, and 2% on everything else.
+The Orbitz Rewards Visa Card earns 8% to 10% back on hotels booked through Orbitz, 6% on flights, 5% on other Orbitz.com purchases, and 2% on everything else.

 Booking a flight on the platform is a fairly simple process, just like with most OTAs.
 Let’s take a look at how to search and book, and how to build a more complex itinerary.

-To search for flights from their homepage, make sure to click the “Flights” tab.
+To search for flights from its homepage, make sure to click the Flights tab.
 Enter your origin and destination city/airports, dates, number of passengers, and whether you’d like to search for lower prices on nearby dates.

 If you click the “Advanced Options” link, you can choose whether you’d like to restrict the search to nonstops, as well as whether you want refundable fares, if you have a preferred airline, and what class you want.
 Once you’re ready, search and wait for results to load.

 Results are typically displayed in price order, starting with the lowest.
 You’ll only see the outbound flight, but the price represents the entire round-trip.
-They display flights from most low-cost carriers, so if you’re searching for a one-way or basic round-trip, chances are these flights will show up first.
+It displays flights from most low-cost carriers, so if you’re searching for a one-way or basic round-trip, chances are these flights will show up first.